-When the campgrounds around Sedona are all booked, or you’re simply looking for a little more privacy, consider dispersed camping in a national forest.
+When Sedona campgrounds are all booked, or you’re simply looking for a little more privacy, consider dispersed camping in a national forest.

 From ponderosa pine forests to barren expanses of stark red rock, the Coconino National Forest is one of the most diverse forests in the country, and it offers lots of space for dispersed camping if you’re willing to look for it.

 You can find your own secluded space, or make your way to a designated dispersed camping area like The Dyrt camper Rebecca O: “We camped here with a tent three nights this past March, and would have stayed longer.
 Felt very safe, always one or two other cars/trailers in the area, but plenty of trees to feel private.
 Existing fire pits were very nice!”